cosmos72/fstransform/README.md

 ### REQUIREMENTS

-There are four requirements for fstransform to have a chance to succeed:
+There are five requirements for fstransform to have a chance to succeed:

+1. the device must be unmountable, i.e. `umount DEVICE` must work.
+   In particular, if some running programs are using the device, you must first close or kill them.

+   Transforming the current root directory does not work.
+For that, you should boot from a different installation (for example a live CD, DVD or USB).

-1. the device must have a little free space, typically at least 5%
+2. the device must have a little free space, typically at least 5%

    WARNING: transforming an almost full device to 'xfs' file-system can be tricky: